bloovis/csup/README.md

 * saved searches
 * user-configured colors, accounts, and contacts
 * buffer list mode
+* editing labels

 Major features yet to be implemented include:

-* editing labels
 * file browser mode
 * completions for prompts
 * contact list mode
 * label list mode

-I embarked on this rewrite mainly as learning exercise, but I also wanted to simplify the way Sup-notmuch creates message threads.
-It was using notmuch to determine the parent/child tree structure, but then it was reading the message files directly to parse their contents.
-This seemed wasteful to me, because notmuch is able to parse the messages and break them up into their parts.
-So in Csup, I use notmuch for determining the message tree structure, and for obtaining the contents of the various parts.
-Csup never has to examine the message files directly.
+I rewrote the message threading code to use notmuch not just to determine the structure of the thread trees, but also to obtain the headers and content of the messages.
+This avoids having to read the raw message files, as Sup does.

-I chose to simplify some aspects of Sup in this port.
-In particular, Sup uses parallel processing to load buffer data in the background.
-This results in code that uses mutexes and has a very confusing control flow in some areas.
-Crystal supports concurrency using cooperative multi-tasking, but does not support parallel processing.
+I also eliminated the parallel processing that Sup used to load thread data in the background, which required many mutexes and a confusing control flow.
-So I eliminated all forms of asychronous execution, but a user will notice very little difference from the way Sup operates.

-Csup has a built-in SMTP client for sending email, so it does not depend on external programs like `sendmail` for this purpose.
+Csup has a built-in SMTP client for sending email, so it does not depend on an external program like `sendmail` for this purpose.

 The result is a mail client that looks and behaves almost identically